Pink tax: Recent developments

 Recent developments in technology, big data, and online consumerism research have found potential gender biased IT algorithms.
-A research study published in 2020 done at the University of Bamberg, Germany investigated gender specific differences in recommender systems in fashion.
+A research study published in 2020 done at the University of Bamberg in Bamberg, Germany investigated gender specific differences in recommender systems in fashion.
 This study concluded that there were significant differences in price recommendations depending on which gender was being targeted, an online reflection of gender-based price discrimination.
 Overall, product recommendations for women generally show a 5% higher premium compared to male counterparts.
-Further research is being pursued on digital gender-based price discrimination.

-In recent news coming from the United States, New York state made into law the first prohibition on the pink tax, which went into effect in September 2020.
-Followed by California which has also introduced similar legislation.
+Further research is being conducted about digital gender-based price discrimination.
+In recent U.S. news, New York passed the first prohibition on the pink tax, which went into effect in September 2020.
+California has introduced similar legislation.

 Opposition to the Pink Tax Repeal Act came from retailers and manufacturers of women's products and clothing.
-The main argument is that the Pink Tax Repeal Act would be difficult to enforce and lawsuits would follow.
+The main argument is that the Pink Tax Repeal Act would be difficult to enforce and lawsuits would be forthcoming.
 The difference between men's and women's products is not always easy to see, they argue, so removing the pink tax would be subjective.
 They also alleged that the bill was unfriendly to domestic manufacturing jobs and that lowering the prices for women's products could lead to employee layoffs.
 Republican opposition for a recall of the tampon tax in Virginia argued that tax discrimination against products for women needed to be sorted out by changing the general tax code.
 They added that they supported the elimination of sales taxes overall.

 As a charity campaign for the political organization EMILY's List (a political action committee which supports the election of Democratic women who are in favor of abortion rights), the satirical card game Cards Against Humanity parodied the pink tax with a "For Her" edition of its base set, which had pink packaging and was $5 more expensive.

-The consumer goods giant, Procter & Gamble, planned to take over the women's razor startup company Billie that provides women razors at a comparable price to men.
+Procter & Gamble, a consumer products giant, planned to take over the women's razor startup company Billie that provides women razors at a comparable price to men.
 However, the Federal Trade commission filed a complaint against the acquisition, claiming that it eliminates market competition.